-Stay warm!
-Your life may depend on it
+Staying warm and helping others during winter weather

 "Then, frostbite involves actual skin destruction, and frostbitten skin usually appears pale, waxy, and can sometimes turn even purple or black as the tissue begins to die.
 Frostbitten skin can be numb or painless," he said.

 Frostbite can even occur in your eyes, Salamon said.
-"When you're out in the cold windy weather, you can actually get frostbite of your eyes, which is really dangerous," Salamon said.
+"When you're out in the cold windy weather, you can actually get frostbite of your eyes, which is really dangerous," she said.

 "The cold starts to form little blisters in your eye or little crystals on your skin, which can turn around and damage the skin or the eye itself," she said.
 "Those blood vessels really get very constricted, so there's not much blood going through it, which cuts down on the circulation of the eyes."